Last Updated on July 11, 2023

 John Deere manufactures their Gator Utility Vehicles and X-Series Lawn Tractors at their Horicon, WI factory.
 In Greeneville, TN they produce the 100 Series Lawn Tractors, S240 Lawn Tractors, and Z300 & Z500 Zero Turn Mowers

 They make their step-up Z900 ZT Mowers in Fuquay-Varina, NC.
-The 1, 2, 3, and 4 Series Compact Utility Tractors are manufactured in Augusta, GA.
+John Deer manufactures their 1, 2, 3, and 4 Series Compact Utility Tractors in Augusta, GA.

 In addition to this, John Deer has multiple factories throughout the Mid-West that manufacture large Agricultural tractors, sprayers, and combines.

 Finally, John Deere also manufactures a variety of professional turf industry equipment across the country.

 Based out of Mequon, WI, Johnson Level has made leveling, marking, and layout tools for over 70 years.

 Now part of the Hultafors Group in Sweden, the company still has over 70 SKUs made in America, including levels, squares, carpenters pencils, and laser products.

 Klein Tools founded its company back in 1857 and still makes the vast majority of its products in the USA.
 The company has also invested in 4 new U.S. manufacturing facilities in just the past 10 years as well as investing heavily in new equipment and tooling to expand both the capacity and quality of these and its existing plants.

 While Lincolnshire, IL houses their corporate headquarters, Klein also has facilities in Mansfield, TX; Elk Grove Village, IL; Bolivar, NY; and Fort Smith, AR.

 Klein also plans to invest more than $100 million to expand US-based manufacturing.